tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 An encrypted DNS resolver, such as a DoH or DoT server, can be designated for use in resolving names within one or more zones.
 This means that clients can learn about an explicit mapping from a given domain or zone to one or more Designated Resolvers, and use that mapping to select the best resolver for a given query.

 Designating a resolver MUST rely on mutual agreement between the entity managing a zone (the Domain Owner) and the entity operating the resolver.
 These entities can be one and the same, or a Domain Owner can choose to designate a third-party resolver to handle its traffic.
-By presenting proof of this mutual agreement, the two entities assert to clients that interacting with the designated resolver will not expose information about names being resolved to an entity that would otherwise not be able to learn such information.
+Proof of this mutual agreement asserts to clients that sending any query to the designated resolver exposes no more information than sending that query to the entity managing the corresponding zone.

 As an example with only one entity, a company that runs many sites within "enterprise.example.com" can provide its own DoH resolver, "doh.enterprise.example.com", and designate only that resolver for all names that fall within "enterprise.example.com".
 This means that no other resolver would be designated for those names, and clients would only resolve names with the same entity that would service TLS connections.